Cappuccino Incident During Bunkering

-Cappuccino effect essentially may be described as frothing/bubbling effect caused by compressed air blown through the delivery hose.
+The cappuccino effect essentially may be described as the frothing/bubbling effect caused by compressed air blown through the delivery hose.
 The aerated bunkers when sounded will give the impression that the fuel is delivered as ordered.
-In fact after sometime when the entrapped air in suspension settles out of the fuel oil the oil level drops and a short fall is discovered.
-In large bunker deliveries this could be considerable with huge financial implications.
+In fact, after some time when the entrapped air in suspension settles out of the fuel oil the oil level drops and a shortfall is discovered.
+In large bunker deliveries, this could be considerable with huge financial implications.

 During Fuel Transfer – If the Chief Engineer has not observed any entrained air during the initial barge survey it is still possible that air can be introduced to the barge tanks or the delivery line during the pumping period for example by introducing air into the system by crack opening the suction valve of an empty bunker tank while pumping from other tanks.
 Hence it is important for the Chief Engineers to continue gauging the ship’s receiving tanks while the bunkering is in progress as air bubbles would be readily seen on the sounding tape.

 The Singapore Bunkering Procedure SS 600 prohibits the use of compressed air from bottles or compressors during the pumping period or during stripping and line clearing.
 It should be confirmed with the barge Master that he will follow this procedure (Reference SS600 paragraphs 1.12.10/11/12/13).
 Stripping of barge tanks can also introduce air and stripping should only be performed at the end of the delivery for a short period of time.
 The barge Master must agree to inform the Chief Engineer when he intends to start stripping and when it has been completed.

 After Fuel Transfer – It is also possible to introduce air into the delivery line during blowing through at high pressure.
 Therefore it is imperative that the barge informs the ship before and after blowing through is completed so that the ship crew can be extra vigilant during this period.